 Download map

-- Systematic map 1: The extent and impact of parental mental health problems on families and the acceptability, accessibility and effectiveness of interventions (702kb PDF file).
+- Systematic map report 1: The extent and impact of parental mental health problems on families and the acceptability, accessibility and effectiveness of interventions (702kb PDF file).

-- Systematic map 1: The extent and impact of parental mental health problems on families and the acceptability, accessibility and effectiveness of interventions - summary (210kb PDF file).
+- Systematic map report 1: The extent and impact of parental mental health problems on families and the acceptability, accessibility and effectiveness of interventions - summary (210kb PDF file).

 See also The extent and impact of parental mental health problems on families and the acceptability, accessibility and effectiveness of interventions.
 This link takes you to a database on an external website, owned by the Evidence for Policy and Practice Information and Co-ordinating (EPPI) Centre.
 The database allows you to search for records within the systematic map, according to questions such as what type of setting an intervention used, and by freetext such as author names or particular topics.
 The questions relate closely to the particular research area being studied.
 The questions used are shown within the Search and Explore functions.